Fitbit Versa Review

 Acuracy – GPS

 The Fitbit Versa has connected GPS.
 This means that the GPS signal must only come from your smartphone.
 The accuracy will only ever be as good as your smartphone’s GPS.
 Smartphones vary considerably in their GPS accuracy.

 In the absence of a smartphone, the Fitbit Versa attempts to determine your running speed from your arm movement.
-In my expereince this was 30-45 seconds per kilometer slower than it should have been.
+In my experience, this was 30-45 seconds per kilometre slower than it should have been.
 It was consistently out by this much regardless of my actual speed, making the pace shown effectively useless for me.

 Accuracy – Optical Heart Rate